rchan26/layeredBB/README.md

+# To load into R:

+* Run layers_rcpp.R - this downloads layers_rcpp.cpp from this page and runs sourceCpp

+Must have Rcpp package and a C++ compiler

-# Steps to install the package
+## Steps to install the package

 #### On the command line (move to directory containing the package):
 ```